-1. Text: Chemistry: An Introduction to General, Organic, and Biological Chemistry, 12th edition by Karen Timberlake, Benjamin Cummings MasteringChemistry & e-book access code included (ISBN-13: 978-0-321-93385-0).
+1. Text: Chemistry: An Introduction to General, Organic, and Biological Chemistry, 12th edition by Karen Timberlake, Benjamin Cummings; MasteringChemistry & e-book access code included (ISBN-13: 978-0-321-93385-0).
 There is also an e-book only version available online if you would prefer.
 Whatever option you choose must include MasteringChemistry.
-The custom edition also comes with the e-book.
-Course Code: JEANS20790
+Course Code: JEANS47158